 Welcome to the University of Aberdeen Conservation Society!
-We would like to warmly invite you to join us in our efforts to take care of our planet and its wildlife.
+We would like to warmly invite you to join us in our efforts to take care of our planet and its biodiversity.
 We take action in the form of conservation education and practice.

 None of the activities that we do require any previous experience as well, so anyone wishing to contribute, meet great like-minded people and discover new exciting places should definitely join us.